flumeapp/help.flumeapp.com/views/detailview.md

 The comments on a post are displayed by default below the caption (if present).
 You can switch between Comments and Likes with the Details view tabs.

 > **[info]**
-> If comments are disabled on a post
+> If [comments are disabled](#enabling--disabling-comments) on a post, the comments tab will be dimmed and disabled.

 -----